-Electrons and holes liberated in the Silicon bulk will travel along the electric field lines.
-The charges moving the midway between the strips induce charges in the two neighbour strips equally, i.e., the charges split into two strips.
+Electrons and holes liberated in the silicon bulk will travel along electric field lines.
+Charges ending-up midway between the strips induce charges in the two neighbour strips equally, i.e., the charges are shared between two strips.

 The median charges were classified according to the beam particle positions.
-The positions around the midway between the strips with a width of 20 μm was defined as the inter-strip region.
-The positions around the strips with a width of 40 μm was defined as the strip region.
+The positions midway between the strips, with a width of 20 μ m, were defined as the inter-strip region.
+The positions around the strips, with a width of 40 μ m, was defined as the strip region.
 The ratios of the median charges in the inter-strip over the strip regions are shown in Figure 8.
-Since the ratio was taken, the uncertainties associated with the non-uniform damage, imperfect calibration, etc. were eliminated.
+Since the ratio was taken, the uncertainties associated with the non-uniform damage, imperfect calibration, etc. were largely eliminated.

-The ratios of the n-in-n detector were insensitive to the bias voltage, while those of the p-in-n detectors were distinctively different: the ratio was much lower in the low bias voltages and increased as the bias voltage increased to the level of the n-in-n detector near the highest voltages.
-This would be another indication that more charges were split into strips in the p-in-n detectors.
+The ratios of the n-in-n detector were insensitive to the bias voltage, while those of the p-in-n detectors were distinctively different: the ratio was much lower at low bias voltages and increased as the bias voltage increased to the level of the n-in-n detector near the highest voltages.
+This would be another indication that more charges were shared between strips in the p-inn detectors.

-Figure 8: Ratios of the median charges in the inter-strip and the strip regions as a function of the bias voltages.
-The inter-strip region was defined in the midway between the strips with a width of 20 μ m, and the strip region around the strips with a width of 40 μ m.
+Figure 8: Ratios of the median charges in the inter-strip and the strip regions as a function of the bias voltage.
+The inter-strip region was defined as an area midway between the strips with a width of 20 μ m, and the strip region as being around the strips with a width of 40 μ m.